 Sensory integrative strategies are commonly used to address a child experiencing sensory overload.
 Sensory experiences are introduced slowly and gradually so the child does not react negatively to the introduction of the stimulus.
 It is important to communicate safety and comfort to the child during the introduction of these stimuli so he does not feel threatened by these therapeutic experiences.

-At North Shore Pediatric Therapy, our therapists work with children while providing a rich sensory environment for your child, which meets their specific needs.
+At North Shore Pediatric Therapy, our therapists work with children who experience sensory overload while providing a rich sensory environment, which meets their specific needs.
 Occupational therapy will accommodate your child’s needs in a safe and secure environment, and we will work to improve their sensory processing both in our facility and in their every day life.

 Client Reviews (16)